juanvillegas/s2-stripe/README.md

   1. Go to the Plans Map section
   2. Click *Map Another* link to enter a new mapping
   3. In the left combo, choose a *S2 Role/Membership*.
 In the right combo, pick a *Stripe Plan* to associate with your S2 Role/Membership previously chosen.
-  4. All add the mappings you need, and once finished click *Save*.
+  4. Repeat step 6.2 and 6.3 for all the mappings you need, and once finished click *Save*.
 7. (Optional) But important: this step allows you to configure your plugin to listen for subscription cancellations in Stripe to end the corresponding S2 Member User subscription.
 Refer to *Detecting when a customer's subscription should end* for the steps to follow.